pintergreg/software-engineering/practicals/02_user_story.md

 - cutomer is a language association, probably doesn't have technical expertise
     - they'll probably send an excel file in e-mail
-- can we load the into an app?
+- can we load the excel file into an app?
     - of course
 - do we want to do that?
     - not necessarily